-- future development is located in part of a site not subject to landslide risk; - the need for excessive on-site works, change to b. finished landform, or excessive vegetation clearance to provide for future development is avoided: - there is minimal disturbance to natural drainage C. patterns: - d. earthworks does not: - involve cut and filling having a height greater than 1.5m: - involve any retaining wall having a height ii. greater than 1.5m; - iii. involve earthworks exceeding 50m3; - redirect or alter the existing flows of surface or groundwater.
+- the need for excessive on-site works, change to finished landform, or excessive vegetation clearance to provide for future development is avoided: - c. there is minimal disturbance to natural drainage patterns; - d. earthworks does not: - i. involve cut and filling having a height greater than 1.5m; - ii. involve any retaining wall having a height greater than 1.5m; - iii. involve earthworks exceeding 50m; - redirect or alter the existing flows of surface or groundwater.